Ed-Fi-Alliance-OSS/AdminAPI-1.x/README.md

 # Ed-Fi-ODS-AdminApp

-The Ed-Fi ODS/API Admin App is a web-based administrative interface for the Ed-Fi ODS/API.
-The Admin App is available as a standalone application, and is also available for deployments on Azure.
+The Ed-Fi ODS/API Admin App for Suite 3 is a web-based administrative interface for the Ed-Fi ODS/API.
+The Admin App is available as a standalone application for installation on-premises or in the cloud.

 For more information, see: